 The SLS brings the One University concept to life by diminishing internal boundaries, promoting sharing of information, and facilitating university-wide teamwork.

-To learn who is part of the SLS community, download the list of graduates: SLS Participants 2005-2010
+To learn who is part of the SLS community, download the list of graduates: SLS Participants 2005-2015

 The curriculum covers:

 - Understanding the higher education environment